liyanonline/courses/README.md

 # Welcome to the courses by Associate Prof. Yan Li
 Taught at [SSPU](http://en.sspu.edu.cn/2018/) and maintained to be friendly to online students (both International and Chinese).

-# You can find my classes on 学习通 with the access codes:
+# You can find my classes on superstar with the access codes:
 * Operations  Management: 35650369
 * Management: 95219216
 * Business Intelligence and Analytics: 23034625